11rahi23/Offroad_terrain_segmentation/README.md

 **Dataset Download**:
 The enhanced dataset can be downloaded from: https://purdue0-my.sharepoint.com/:u:/g/personal/arahi_purdue_edu/Efbz4TytH-NFs6VSgrqENKkBlXwNm82fsWaL21vFqYmbiA?e=bIuQXg

-**Model Testing and Training**:
+**Model Training and Testing**:
+If you are interested in training the model from scratch, you can follow the "resnet18+unet_augmented_combined_terrain.ipynb" notebook.
-The trained model can be tested directly using the "segmented_yamaha_augmented_8_class_sampled_data_512_3_resnet34.h5" weight file.
-The test.py file can also be used to test the model.
+The test.py file can be used to test the model after it has been trained.
 Please ensure that the paths to the model file and the labels file are properly defined.

-If you are interested in training the model from scratch, you can follow the "resnet18+unet_augmented_combined_terrain.ipynb" notebook.

 This is part of a published work (https://ieeexplore.ieee.org/abstract/document/10742323/).
 Detailed results and comparisons are presented in our published paper.